 -Providing volunteer initiatives to communities that might have experienced other hardships or natural disasters.

 If you’re a novice to solo travel, check out each one of these options.
-You’ll be surprised just how quickly solo traveling offers you the opportunity to make new lifelong friends from around the world.
+You’ll be surprised just how quickly solo travelling offers you the opportunity to make new lifelong friends from around the world.

 One thing that you’ve to know here is that travelling solo can be fun when you make friends along the way.
 Being good at starting conversations can be really helpful when travelling alone.
 If you want to become a pro at having conversations with strangers, check out randomquestionmaker.com